 Viticulture and olive oil are increasingly gaining ground as industries, joining premier South Australian regions such as McLaren Vale and the Barossa Valley.
 But sheep, marron (freshwater crayfish) and produce farming, as well as bee-keeping and fishing, are Kangaroo Island's primary products.

 To fully experience the culinary delights of the island, self-drive food and wine trail maps are available, or visitors can go with a company such as Kangaroo Island Wilderness Tours.
-I was fortunate enough to visit K.I. as part of a group of journalists attending the Adelaide-based Tasting Australia festival.

 Our first day, we visited Clifford's Honey Farm, home of the world's only population of pure-strain Ligurian bees (again, due to the island's isolation); Islander Estate Vineyard, with its delectable French varietals ranging from semillion to cabernet franc and olive oil pressed from wild olives hand-picked from 100-year-old trees; the plump pasture-raised chickens at Kangaroo Island Chook Farm and Island Pure Sheep Dairy, known throughout Australia for its creamy wheels of Brie, haloumi, yogurt and ricotta.
 Our second day included visits to see koalas and fur seals in their natural habitat followed by a true K.I.-style picnic in a flower-dotted meadow in Flinders Chase National Park.